Pfoxj/Main/contents/schedule/index.md

     people:
     - name: Amber Case, moderator
     - name: Primavera De Filippi
+    - name: Max Ogden
     - name: Peter Van Garderen
-    - name: Jeremy Rand

   - time: 3:00-3:45
-    title: "Lightning Talks & Panel – Security in a World of Black Hats"
+    title: "Panel – Security in a World of Black Hats"
     description: |
       There are many "Black Hats" on the world stage today.
 They have enormous resources, little government oversight, and taps into all the major fiber links.
 Their goal: to break the security of your code.
 How can the decentralized technologies represented here fend off their attacks?
 How would you work around the "Great Firewall of China?"
 How are you employing this "Black Hat" understanding into your design?
 We'll pose some provocative security scenarios and discuss how decentralized technologies can combat the most powerful purveyors of censorship, surveillance, and piracy on the world stage.
 How can builders of a new Web share scenario planning and knowledge to succeed?

     people:
     - name: Ross Schulman, moderator
     - name: Van Jacobson
+    - name: Mike Perry
     - name: Paige Peterson
     - name: Brian Warner